sahilds1/sahilds1.github.io/content/TIL/shell-job-control.md

 1. Foreground: Normal state when you start a process
 2. Background: Process is still running but you can't interact with it
-3. Stopped: Process is paused (won't keep using CPU) but you can restarte it
+3. Stopped: Process is paused (won't keep using CPU) but you can restart it

 Commands for moving processes between these 3 states